girlguidinghertfordshire/ggherts/_events/2024-03-15-mountain-experience-2024.md

     - Residential
   age-group:
     - Rangers
-    - Young leaders
-    - Inspire
-    - Leaders
-    - Adults
   location:
     - Peak District
 lastmod: 2023-07-16T09:28:07.241Z
 ---
-## Save the date

-The walking team are pleased to announce that the Mountain Experience (MX24) will be returning in 2024, taking place from Friday 15 to Sunday 17 March.
+The walking team are pleased to announce that the Mountain Experience (MX24) will be returning in 2024, taking place from Friday 15 to Sunday 17 March in the Peak District.

-This weekend is aimed primarily at Rangers and young leaders but adults and leaders are also welcome.
+This weekend is aimed at Rangers and run in conjunction with the Scout Explorers.

 A weekend full of social fun, delicious food and warm indoor accommodation.